Oollll/Working-repository-training-project-/README_GitHub.md

 ##### 1. Create your own repository with a filled file(s).
   - Push your repository to GitHub.

-a.
-Go to GitHub, click on the + icon, and select New repository.
+- Go to GitHub, click on the + icon, and select New repository.
-b.
-Fill in the repository details (name, description, public/private).
+- Fill in the repository details (name, description, public/private).
-c.
-Click Create repository.
+- Click Create repository.